Browse by Medical Category

-The Clinical Neuropsychology elective is designed to provide extensive clinical training and lay the foundation for careers in neuropsychology.
+The Neuropsychology Elective is designed to provide extensive clinical training and lay the foundation for careers in neuropsychology.
 The program follows APA/Division 40 guidelines for internship training in clinical Neuropsychology.

 Interns in the neuropsychology will serve as consultants in a variety of settings, providing diagnostic and treatment planning information through report writing; feedback sessions with patients, families, and referral sources; participation in multidisciplinary treatment team settings; and presentation at educational planning meetings.

-For the outpatient psychotherapy experience, interns see patients referred through Behavioral Medicine or CBT in the Adult Outpatient Clinic.
+For the outpatient psychotherapy experience, interns see patients referred through behavioral medicine or cognitive behavioral therapy in the adult outpatient clinic.

 The track is modeled in the scientist-practitioner model.
 Interns will integrate research into their practice through literature review on a case-by-case basis.
-They additionally have the opportunity to become involved in original or ongoing research at the PAC or in the larger MGH community.
+They additionally have the opportunity to become involved in original or ongoing research at the PAC or in the larger Mass General community.

 Back to Top